uhm-coe/dashboard-for-pressbooks-h5p/README.md

 ## Where is this plugin used?

-This plugin is developed for Pressbooks textbooks at the [University of Hawaiʻi OER](https://pressbooks.oer.hawaii.edu/) repository, which provides free open educational resources to students.
+This plugin was developed by the College of Education at the University of Hawaiʻi at Mānoa and is used in Pressbooks textbooks at the [University of Hawaiʻi OER](https://pressbooks.oer.hawaii.edu/) repository, which provides free open educational resources to students.

 ## Screenshots